bulk-dqm/bulk-data-export-client/README.md

 -b, --patient-bundles <patient-bundles>
 -m, --measure-bundle <measure-bundle>
 ```
 This uses the FHIR patient bundles from the patient bundles directory along with the specified measure bundle to perform measure calculation with the [fqm-execution measure calculation library](https://github.com/projecttacoma/fqm-execution).
+Produces a summary measure report on all the patient bundles that are available.

 #### Running Steps 1 and 2
 Required CLI flags: